Close Menu

 3. Job Stability

-Banks prefer salaried individuals who have been employed for at least 6–12 months in the same job.
+Banks prefer salaried individuals employed for at least 6–12 months in the same job.
 A frequent job switch or unstable income source can reduce your credibility.

 4. Employer Category

-Working with a reputed private company, MNC, or government organisation improves your profile.
+Working with a reputed private company, MNC, or government organization improves your profile.
 Lenders believe that such jobs are more stable and secure.

 Can You Get a Personal Loan on Rs.
 25,000 Salary?